rsandrade/litecoin-doc/Contracts.md

 Transaction malleability, discussed above in the Transactions section, is another reason to limit the value of micropayment channels.
 If someone uses transaction malleability to break the link between the two transactions, Alice could hold Bob’s 100 millibitcoins hostage even if she hadn’t done any work.

-For larger payments, Bitcoin transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.
+For larger payments, BiLitecointcoin transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.

-Resource: The bitcoinj Java library provides a complete set of micropayment functions, an example implementation, and a tutorial all under an Apache license.
+Resource: The bitcoinjs Java library provides a complete set of micropayment functions, an example implementation, and a tutorial all under an Apache license.

 ## CoinJoin

 Alice is concerned about her privacy.
-She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many satoshis she has left.
+She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Litecoin addresses she pays, how much she pays them, and possibly how many satoshis she has left.

 Alice isn’t a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as “AnonGirl.”